dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 The content path of a GitHub Repisitory object is handled with the query string "p".
 This can be either the file name you wish to download (e.g. DownloadFile.ashx?o=dscoduc&r=PowerShellScripts&p=GetDCNetInfo.ps1) or the name of a folder within the Repository (e.g. User.aspx?o=dscoduc&r=PowerShellScripts&p=TestFolder)

 ##### DownloadFile.ashx
+This DownloadFile.ashx page is a dynamic page that is used to process the request for a file from the GitHub repository specified in the query strings.

+This page requires the owner, repository, and path query string variables to be populated - calling this page without providing a complete query string variable list will result in the page displaying a "File not found" error message.

+###### Request Processing
+When the DownloadFile.ashx page is requested the web server will perform the following steps:
+1. Download the requested script file from GitHub to the *~/App_Data/* folder into a random temporary file name.
+2. Insert/replace a header on the temporary file that includes the name of the authenticated user (used for auditing who requested the signed script)
+3. Call PowerShell to sign the temporary file using the available signing certificate
+4. Serve the signed PowerShell script file to the web user
+5. Delete the temporary file from the *~/App_Data/* folder
 ##### Query String Structure
+More information about the query string variable structure can be found in this section.
 * **Owner**
   *  Syntax: ?o={ owner login ID }
   *  Example: User.aspx?o=dscoduc